TaylonGameta/apiJobsJS/README.md

-# api rest created to feed a job finding application
+# API REST created to feed a job finding application

 Tools used to build this rest api: